citusdata/citus_docs/reference/sql_workarounds.rst

 Data Warehousing Queries
 ------------------------

-When queries have restrictive filters (i.e. when very few results need to be transferred to the master) there is a general technique to run unsupported queries in two steps.
-First store the results of the inner queries in regular PostgreSQL tables on the master.
-Then the next step can be executed on the master like a regular PostgreSQL query.
+When queries have restrictive filters (i.e. when very few results need to be transferred to the coordinator) there is a general technique to run unsupported queries in two steps.
+First store the results of the inner queries in regular PostgreSQL tables on the coordinator.
+Then the next step can be executed on the coordinator like a regular PostgreSQL query.

 For example, currently Citus does not have out of the box support for window functions on queries involving distributed tables.
 Suppose you have a query with a window function on a table of github_events function like the following: